netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 [SCHEMA-AP-NDE](https://docs.nde.nl/schema-profile/) IIIF profile pattern — get
 a `void:subset` keyed on `dcterms:conformsTo <http://iiif.io/api/presentation/>`
-with a `void:entities` count of distinct manifests. v2 and v3 manifests are collapsed into a single, version-less subset; the `\d+` in the regex makes the detection forwards-compatible with future Presentation API versions.
+with a `void:entities` count of distinct manifests. v2 and v3 manifests are collapsed into a single, version-less subset.
+Detection uses `STRSTARTS` / `STRENDS` rather than a regex (a regex over every `encodingFormat` literal is costly on QLever and on remote endpoints alike); the version segment is left unconstrained, which is intentionally forwards-compatible with future Presentation API versions.

 ```ttl
 <https://example.com/dataset> a void:Dataset;